Aareon/NexusDownloadFlow-2023/README.md

-# NexusDownloadFlow 2023 : Auto clicker script using computer vision
+# NexusDownloadFlow-2023: Auto-clicker script using computer vision

-NexusDownloadFlow (NDF) 2023 is a script that takes screenshots and detects if any template matches with the screenshot taken.
+NexusDownloadFlow-2023 (NDF) is a script that takes screenshots and detects if any template matches with the screenshot taken.
 It was made to automate process with `Wabbajack modlist installation of Nexus' mods` in which you have to manually click on `Slow download` button is your NexusMods account is not premium.

-## How to use NDF 2023?
+## How to use NexusDownloadFlow-2023?

-Just execute `NexusDownloadFlow 2023.exe` and open your NexusMods' download page.
+Just execute `NexusDownloadFlow-2023.exe` and open your NexusMods' download page.

 ## Configuration

 The default delay for checking for the download button is 5 seconds.
-This value can be changed in `NexusDownloadFlow 2023/config.toml` by changing the `check_delay` value.
+This value can be changed in `config/config.toml` by changing the `check_delay` value.
 It is not recommended to set this any lower than 1.

 ## Auto-clicker is not clicking

 Do not worry, you have to replace the templates files where you installed NDF with the one you will screenshot:
-`NexusDownloadFlow 2023/assets/template{x}.png`
+`NexusDownloadFlow-2023/assets/template{x}.png`

 + `template1.png` is the raw `Slow download` button
 + `template2.png` is the `Slow download` button with mouse hovering over